raymondmengji/cs170-project/README.md

 However, we do brute force some break room sizes for group sizes of 20 and 50 because they have less than a million permutations.
 We believe this is a good approach because the optimizers online are able to solve our linear program quickly

-We tried to the reduce the problem to graph partitioning and found a software called METIS that we attempted to use.
+We also tried to the reduce the problem to graph partitioning and found a software called METIS that we attempted to use.
 Nonetheless, we decided the LP route was a better option.

 ## LP/MIP Solver